prisrv/prisrv/README.md

 # PRISRV
 PRISRV is a demo of the scheme in the paper "PriSrv: Private Service Discovery with Bilateral Control Employing Anonymous Credential Based Matchmaking Encryption".
-The implementation of PRISVC uses several open source frameworks, including "Miracl"(https://github.com/miracl/MIRACL).
+The implementation of PRISRV uses several open source frameworks, including "Miracl"(https://github.com/miracl/MIRACL).

 ## build Dependencies